 The Colorado State Patrol, Larimer County Sheriff’s Office, Fort Collins Police Department, and the Colorado State University Police Department are very active in DUI enforcement in the Fort Collins area.

-If you have been charged with a DUI or DWAI offense in Larimer County Colorado contact Attorney Robbins today to discuss your case: 970-301-5541.
-Mr. Robbins has represented numerous clients who have been charged with DUI and DWAI offense in Larimer County Court.
-Mr. Robbins’s Fort Collins office is located at 155 E. Boardwalk Drive, Suite 400, Fort Collins, Colorado.
+If you have been charged with a DUI, DUI per se, DWAI, or Felony DUI offense in Larimer County Court contact Fort Collins DUI Attorney Monte Robbins today for a free case evaluation: 970-301-5541.
+Larimer County DUI Lawyer Monte Robbins has represented numerous clients who have been charged with DUI, DWAI, and DUI per se offenses in Larimer County Court.
+Fort Collins DUI Lawyer Monte Robbins‘ Fort Collins office is located at 155 E. Boardwalk Drive, Suite 400, Fort Collins, Colorado.